laraklopper/MEDIA-TYPE-API/README.md

 ## HOW TO RUN THE APPLICATION

 The React front-end of the can be started in the terminal using npm start.
 The app can therefore be run using the npm start command in the terminal.
-To get the front-end and backend to work together the app uses a proxy server found in the `package.json` foleder in the front-end.
+To get the front-end and backend to work together the app uses a proxy server found in the `package.json` folder in the front-end.
 ```
 http://localhost:3001
 ```